 • and much more attentive to hidden risks.

-• open doors,
+• opening doors,

-• publish listings,
+• publishing listings,

-• or forward documents.
+• or forwarding documents.

-Their value now lies in:
+Their value now rests on:

 • analysis,